-Before we jump into the list—we just wanted to take a minute and remind you, as if you could have forgotten, that you absolutely must have production insurance if you’re going to rent expensive camera equipment.
+Before we jump into the list, we must take a minute and remind you of something, as if you could have forgotten.
+You absolutely must have production insurance if you’re going to rent expensive camera equipment.
 Many of these businesses won’t even rent to you if you don’t have insurance.
 And there’s really no reason to risk losing a year’s salary because of a mistake on set.

 11875 W. Little York Rd.
 Suite 1101 Houston, TX 77041

 Blue Ribbon Digital Media is a great place for camera equipment rentals in Houston.
 They’ve got a well-curated collection of cameras, lenses, grips, lighting equipment, and pretty much anything else you could need on set.
 Here’s their nine-page catalog of film equipment (PDF).

 Their selection isn’t as large as some other camera rental locations on this list.
 But, you’ll see that their inventory is well-thought-out, ranging from professional-quality equipment to the top-of-the-line, from the Canon C300 to the ARRI Amira.
 So they’ve got you covered whether you’re shooting a blockbuster film, a digital ad, or a live broadcast.

 1323 N. 1st St. Bellaire, TX 77401